ilikerobots/sqflite_migration_plan/README.md

 While it is expected that migration errors can and should be fully avoidable with reasonable care, this package nonetheless provides tools to assist in handling and recovering from migration errors.

 An error occurs when any Operation invocation throws an exception.
-This commonly would be a DatabaseException but could in fact be any exception as dictated by your operation code.
+This commonly would be a `DatabaseException` but could in fact be any exception as dictated by your operation code.

 When an Operation throws an exception, the Migration containing this Operation will handle the exception based on the value of the Operation's errorStrategy and/or reverseErrorStrategy.
 By default, the Migration's error strategy is `Throw` but this can be specified by providing the parameter `errorStrategy`.
 The reverse operation's error strategy is assumed to the same as `errorStrategy`, but can be specified distinctly using `reverseErrorStrategy`.

 #### Throw strategy (default)

 When an Operation's error strategy for a given operation is `Throw`, an encountered exception is captured and encapsulated in a `DatabaseMigrationException`, with the original underlying exception assigned to the `cause` field.
-Additional information, such as the specific version that encountered the error, is included in the exception.
+Additional information, such as the specific version that encountered the error, is included in the exception.  `DatabaseMigrationException` is itself a `DatabaseException`, so it may be inspected using that interface directly.

 The exception is handled normally by sqflite's `openDatabase()` method, which encapsulates the migration procedure in a transaction.
 A thrown exception in an operation will cancel the _entire_ onCreate, onUpgrade, or onDowngrade database transaction, leaving the database untouched from its original state.